 6. It Can Help Improve Your Memory

-When participants were able to write in their journals about their anxious thoughts and feelings, they were also able to open up some capacity in their brains to remember things that they learned on the spot.
+When participants were able to write in their journals about their anxious thoughts and feelings, they could also open up some capacity in their brains to remember things that they learned on the spot.

 Moreover, because writing is a fundamentally organized system, keeping a journal will help organize events in your mind so you can make better sense of them.
 When this happens, your working memory improves because your brain is released from the taxing responsibility of processing an experience.